 Five Layers of DJI's Competitive Moat

 DJI's position rests on five interlocking advantages that reinforce each other.
 Remove any one, and the other four still make DJI hard to displace.
-Remove all five, and you have — well, you have the current competitive landscape, where nobody has come close.
+The current competitive landscape shows how difficult it is to assemble all five at once.

 1. Patent Fortress